跳到主要内容

 window size: number of packets in the window.

-💬 Window is like canteen window which controls who be serviced and have three state: not yet service/servicing/serviced.
+💬 Window is like canteen window which controls who be serviced and has three state: not yet service/servicing/serviced.

 Window can combat many problems: